stanicaa/Logic_Trading_Coding/Chapter 1 - Why Logic & Programming/Why Logic & Programming.md

 Why coding?
 This is a valid question, since people have been making money trading equities for more than 100 years, and they didn’t have computers all the time.
-Technology doesn’t make use smarter, but it can really help us consume more information, and it can help us search through a lot more information that we can as human beings.
+Technology doesn’t make us smarter, but it can really help us consume and analyze more information, automate standard actions, and it can help us search through a lot more information that we can on our own.

 Do you like Google?
 <li> In the same way you can build your own news stream and search for the topics you are interested in.</li>